 A Level Textiles/Fashion Design

-• Textiles (Fashion Design) is for people who enjoy using a wide variety of experimental and traditional techniques and processes including fashion illustration, experimental pattern cutting, feltmaking, batik, shibori, embroidery, printmaking and alternative mixed media for recycled garment construction to produce both fine art Textiles and original garments, plus fashion photography.
+A Level Textiles (Fashion Design) is for people who enjoy using a wide variety of experimental and traditional techniques and processes including fashion illustration, experimental pattern cutting, feltmaking, batik, shibori, embroidery, printmaking and alternative mixed media for recycled garment construction to produce both fine art textiles and original garments, plus fashion photography.

-• Year 2: Personal Portfolio: The second year is student led.
-Students decide on a suitable theme and techniques where you are encouraged to develop your imagination, artistic and investigative skills as well as your ability to critique your own work.
+The second year is student-led.
+Students decide on a suitable theme and techniques where they are encouraged to develop their imagination, artistic and investigative skills as well as their ability to critique their own work.
 You will also write a 1,500-3,000 word illustrated essay about a designer or artist of your choice.

 - BA (Hons) Craft/Applied Art from Manchester Metropolitan University